Birthday parties in Melbourne have always had personality.

 But for now?

-Demon Hunter ice cream cakes are ruling Melbourne’s K-pop birthday scene.
+Kpop Demon Hunters cakes are ruling Melbourne’s K-pop birthday scene.

 Sharp.